rkruk/gmail-dmarc-automation/README.md

 - A Google account with access to Gmail and Google Drive
 - A Google Sheet to store DMARC data (create a new one or use an existing one)
-- Basic familiarity with Google Apps Script (for setup)
+- Basic familiarity with Google Apps Script: .gs (for setup)

 ---